jereinhardt/feste/README.md

 ## Configuration

-There are a two configuration options you can give to Feste.
+There are a two major configurate options Feste makes available.
 The first is `email_source`.
 This is the attribute on your user model that references the user's email address.
 It is set to `email` by default, but can be changed to an alias attribute or method.
 The second configuration option is `host`.
 Feste needs to know the host of your application.
 Most likely, you will store this in your ENV.
 By default, it is set to `localhost:3000`.

 ```ruby
 # initializers/feste.rb